simonyost/catchfire-show/_posts/contributors/2021-01-01-simon-yost.md

 - UI/UX
 - Content Strategy
 ---
+My mission is to help you gain skills to succeed without the university price tag.

 After graduating college, I spent a year trying to launch a career in live production—something I had trained for since middle school.
 It not only failed financially, but it also cost me personally.
 I gave up my dreams to heal and provide for my family.